Skip to Content

 Fruit Sampling

-1. Inspect fruit weekly during harvest.
+1. Sample 10% of fruit weekly during peak season

 Organic Pest Control Alternatives